pombredanne/zippysnippy/README.rst

-Note: ZippySnippy has been superseeded by a currently-unreleased tool written in Go.
+Note: ZippySnippy has been replaced by a currently-unreleased tool written in Go.
 At some point I will get the new source cleaned up and published.

 Philosophy